 At E-ACT Blackley Academy we are committed to keeping our students safe both within academy grounds and out in the wider community.
+We regard safeguarding as our main priority.
+We believe that we all have the right to be happy, to be safe and to learn and we all have a responsibility to make this happen.

 The safety and welfare of all our students is of the utmost importance to us.
 Safeguarding is about ensuring that everyone is safe from harm – safe from bullying, safe from people who could abuse, safe from discrimination or harassment and that we all feel safe in our environment.